ShawsonHsiao/rag_with_llm/README.md

 The project uses **Qwen3-Embedding-0.6B** as the embedding model and **Qwen3-4B-Instruct** as the language model (LLM).

 If the models are not already present, they will be automatically downloaded when main.py is executed.

+The first-time download of Qwen3-4B-Instruct may be slow.
+If the download takes too long, you can manually download the model from the following page:[https://huggingface.co/unsloth/Qwen3-4B-Instruct-2507-GGUF](https://huggingface.co/unsloth/Qwen3-4B-Instruct-2507-GGUF?show_file_info=Qwen3-4B-Instruct-2507-Q6_K.gguf)

+Download the `.gguf` model file and place it in the `models/` folder.

 # Running the Project